ThePorgs/Exegol/README.md

 # :rocket: Aliases
   Since many tools are manually installed in `/opt/tools/`, aliases could be heplful to use these without having to change directory manually.
   Other aliases are set to save time while hacking (`http-server`, `php-server`, `urlencode`,`ipa`, ...).

-# :memo: To-Do List
-  Here are some things to do that I have in mind, I'll work on that asap.
-You can help if you feel like it!
-  - enable connections through SOCKS4a/5 or HTTP proxies so that all of Exegol can be used through that proxy, simulating a advanced internal offensive system (callable with a `--proxy` or `--socks` option)
-  - make a wiki
-  - install tools for mobile applications pentest

 # :loudspeaker: Credits & thanks
   Credits and thanks go to every infosec addicts that contribute and share but most specifically to [@th1b4ud](https://twitter.com/th1b4ud) for the base ["Kali Linux in 3 seconds with Docker"](https://thibaud-robin.fr/articles/docker-kali/).